nutanix-japan/EraWithOracle/deploy_oracle_rac_era/deploy_oracle_rac_era.rst

    .. figure:: images/rac7.png

-Create Oracle RAC Database Profile
+Create Oracle RAC Compute Profile
 ++++++++++++++++++++++++++++++++++++

 In this section we will create Era database profile which we will use to deploy Oracle RAC database servers.
 This would